Union of Burma

 Type: Military junta.

 Constitution: January 3, 1974 (suspended since September 18, 1988, when the current junta took power).
 A national convention started on January 9, 1993 to draft a new constitution, but collapsed in 1996 without an agreement.
-The junta reconvened the convention in May 2004 without the participation of the National League for Democracy (NLD) and other pro-democracy ethnic groups.
-The national convention convened intermittently and in September 2007, the regime concluded the process of "drafting" principles for the new constitution without allowing delegates to the convention to debate or openly discuss them.
-In October 2007, the State Peace and Development Council (SPDC) appointed 54 persons to sit on the constitution drafting committee, but included no members from the NLD or the pro-democracy opposition.
-The constitutional drafting committee began its task on December 3, 2007.
+The junta reconvened the convention in May 2004 without the participation of the National League for Democracy and other pro-democracy ethnic groups.
+It has convened intermittently since then, with the latest session running from October 10 to December 29, 2006.

 Political parties: National League for Democracy (NLD) is the primary opposition party; National Unity Party (NUP) is the primary pro-regime party; the Union Solidarity and Development Association (USDA) is a pro-regime socio-political organization; there are also many smaller ethnic parties.

 Administrative subdivisions: The country is divided into seven primarily Burman ethnic divisions (tain) of Ayeyarwady (Irrawaddy), Bago (Pegu), Magway, Mandalay, Yangon (Rangoon), Sagaing, and Tanintharyi (Tenassarim) and seven ethnic states (pyi nay): Chin State, Kachin State, Kayin (Karen) State, Kayah (Karenni) State, Mon State, Rakhine (Arakan) State, and Shan State.

 Suffrage: Universal suffrage at 18 years of age (but there have been no elections since 1990).